-- Creating a GitHub test user - to have a counterpart of Britta Simon in GitHub that is linked to the Azure AD representation of her.
+- Create a GitHub test user - to have a counterpart of Britta Simon in GitHub that is linked to the Azure AD representation of user.

 To configure Azure AD single sign-on with GitHub, perform the following steps:

-In the Azure Management portal, on the GitHub application integration page, click Single sign-on.
+In the Azure portal, on the GitHub application integration page, click Single sign-on.

 On the GitHub Domain and URLs section, perform the following steps:

 a.
-In the Sign-on URL textbox, type the value as:
+In the Sign on URL textbox, type a URL using the following pattern:

 Please note that these are not the real values.
-You have to update these values with the actual Sing-on URL and Identifier.
+You have to update these values with the actual Sign on URL and Identifier.
 Here we suggest you to use the unique value of string in the Identifier.
 Go to GitHub Admin section to retrieve these values.